Make Space for a Magic Mail Center

 - Does your family enjoy sending meaningful notes and drawings to people who may be lonely?
 Consider connecting in person with lonely seniors.
 Simply follow our Visit the Elderly project instructions.

-- Create a “mail journal” with notes, photos of drawingsyour child was particularly proud of, and other mementos about the mail you send, as well as any return mail you might receive.
+- Create a “mail journal” to store your correspondence.
+Add photos of drawings your child was particularly proud of, a short entry about your letter writing experience, and as well as any return mail you might receive.

 Browse our other projects to provide comfort for folks who may need a smile.